 - Holding books close to the eyes

-If your child is experiencing any of these symptoms or if you’ve noticed some of these behaviors, give outdoor time a try and bring him or her in to Myopia Management Center At Professional Vision Care for a comprehensive eye exam.
+If your child is experiencing any of these symptoms or if you’ve noticed some of these behaviors, give outdoor time a try and bring him or her in to Myopia Management Clinic At Professional Vision Care for a comprehensive eye exam.
 We offer evidence-based myopia management treatment to slow down the progression of nearsightedness, thus preventing severe vision loss later in life.